MoneytechGroup/PaymentServicesAPIv1/source/index.html.md

 The above ‘Credit Date’ would have the actual date the settlement would occur if T+n are > 0.

 ### Sample PDF Settlement Statement
-The Statement From Date and the To date in the statement below (inside the green box) are from 4pm the previous settlement date (1 December 2016 – A Friday) to 4pm the current settlement date (5th December 2016 – A Monday).
+The Statement From Date and the To date in the statement below (inside the green box) are from 4pm the previous settlement date (5th May 2017 – A Friday) to 4pm the current settlement date (8th May 2017 – A Monday).
 This is why it’s called a Settlement Statement.
-It’s only showing transactions that were settled on the 5th December 2016 (a Monday) which included any transactions over the weekend.
+It’s only showing transactions that were settled on the 8th May 2017 (a Monday) which included any transactions over the weekend.

 When looking at any of the Platform statements, think of the Platform as a bank.
-In the example below, the Settlement transaction (row 3) shows there is a Debit of $50.00 for the settlement.
+In the example below, the Settlement transaction (row 2) shows there is a Debit of $85.00 for the settlement.
 This is a Debit FROM your Platform account and will therefore be a Credit INTO your physical bank account.

 <img src = "images\Settlement\SettlementSamplePDFStatement.png">